Find out how our healthcare programmes are contributing to training and continuing professional development globally.

 - Residents in anaesthesia at Aga Khan University in Nairobi are using modules from e-LA, including the Fundamentals programme and the exam preparation module, to support their training.

-- e-Den is supporting the professional development of more than 350 dental practitioners employed by the Primary Health Care Corporation (PHCC), which manages healthcare across the state. e-Den has been widely used by practitioners since its introduction.
+- e-Den has supported the professional development of more than 350 dental practitioners employed by the Primary Health Care Corporation (PHCC), which manages healthcare across the state.

-- All undergraduate and postgraduate students in the University of Otago's Faculty of Dentistry now have access to e-Den to support their training.
-This follows a hugely successful pilot project amongst students in 2016.
+- Undergraduate and postgraduate students in the University of Otago's Faculty of Dentistry used e-Den to support their learning.

 Professor Paul Brunton, Dean of the Faculty of Dentistry at the University, said: “e-Den is a highly interactive, quality-assured resource.
-It provides a broad theoretical foundation on core topics, helping students to prepare for lectures and practical work.
-This also enables us to focus our teaching on discussion of key points rather than lecturing – helping to strengthen learning and understanding on the many complex concepts involved in dentistry.”
+It provides a broad theoretical foundation on core topics, helping students to prepare for lectures and practical work."

 Electronic Fetal Monitoring (eFM)

 - More than 250 midwives and obstetricians from the University Maternity Hospital, Limerick have been using eFM for revalidation and continuing professional development. eFM has now been licensed for a second year by the hospital, reflecting the popularity of this award-winning e-learning tool.